xdididon/WiFicon/README.md

 ![Homepage](/screenshots/1.png?raw=true "Homepage")

-Display PNL contests of particular client.
-It is possible to display ESSIDs with known location on the map.
+Display a PNL contents of the particular client.
+It is possible to show ESSIDs with known location on the map.
 ![Clients PNL](/screenshots/2.png?raw=true "Clients PNL")